 If this is unacceptable for you, open your Timeline by clicking your name on the top right.

-To hide any individual post from your Timeline, click the pen mark on its top right and select the Hide from Timeline option.
-To remove the post permanently, click Delete Post instead - this action will be confirmed for safety.
+To hide any individual post from your Timeline, click the down arrowhead icon on its top right and select the Hide from Timeline option.
+To remove the post permanently, click Delete instead - this action will be confirmed for safety.

-If you do not know a person, simply do not add him/her!
+If you do not know the person who sends you a friend request, simply do not add him/her!
 After all - why should you do that?

-You can remove a person from your Facebook friends by clicking your name on the top right and then clicking Friends under your profile photo.
+You can remove a person from your Facebook friends by clicking your name on the top right and then clicking Friends under your cover photo.

-Type a part of the unwanted person's name in the Search by Name box and click his/her name on the results.
+Type a part of the unwanted person's name in the Search Your Friends box.

-The person's Facebook profile opens.
-Click the Friends button on the top right and click Unfriend.
+Click the Friends button to the right of his/her name and click Unfriend.
+Alert: this action will not be confirmed!

 Do not believe in all Facebook groups' and applications' promises.
 You will never earn millions by joining a group or allowing an application to access your personal information.
 You will just be another victim of identity theft.